guillermorodriguezsanchez/microservice_project/README.md

 - Calling http://localhost/deleteticket?id=(id) deletes the ticket with the specified id.
 If there is no ticket with that id, return a success message.
 - Calling http://localhost/tickets lists all tickets that were bought (id, event id, and date when it was sold).
 - Calling http://localhost/searchtickets?date=20221004&tickets=2 returns all events on the 4th of October with at least 2 tickets left.
+- The communication between services is done through RabbitMQ.
+Each service has its own Docker container, and they are all orchestrated using Consul.
+Caddy is used as the web server.
 ## Architecture
 The project uses a microservices architecture that consists of the following services: